 Forms are the main building blocks of applications.
 Just like with paper forms in an office, GW Apps forms help users enter the correct information and display it in a structured and well defined way.
-Users create and edit the application’s data via forms.
+Users create, read, review and edit the application’s data via forms.

 Workflow is just another name for an approval or review process that a record might have to go through.
 For example, an expense report might need to be reviewed and approved by the person’s manager before it can be paid.
 Another example, a contract might need to be reviewed and approved by Legal, Finance and the department manager, before being sent to the division VP for final approval.

 A view is a table or list that displays selected data from application records, usually in a predefined sorted order.
 Your email inbox is an example of a view.